Murders of Susan and Kimberly Pittman: Trial of Darryl Stinski

 Darryl Stinski became the second perpetrator to claim trial for the double murder.
 Before his trial could commence, Stinski filed an appeal to prevent his taped confession from being admitted into trial evidence.
 The appeal was denied in February 2007.

 On May 27, 2007, the trial of Stinski began with the jury selection phase commencing in Macon due to pre-trial publicity.
 The trial was presided by a Bibb County jury, after the trial judge, Chatham County Superior Court Judge James F. Bass Jr., ordered the trial be moved from Chatham County to Bibb County.
 Likewise, the prosecution were seeking the death penalty for Stinski.

-In his defence, Stinski elected to not enter his defence, but according to his police statements, which were revealed in court, he argued that he was innocent, claiming that the killings were the result of a burglary that gone wrong, and that he had no knowledge that his accomplice, O'Kelley, would commit the murders.
+Stinski elected to not enter his defense, but according to his police statements, which were revealed in court, he argued that he was innocent, claiming that the killings were the result of a burglary that gone wrong, and that he had no knowledge that his accomplice, O'Kelley, would commit the murders.
 He partially admitted to having beaten the victims but pushed the blame on O'Kelley for fatally stabbing Susan, and slitting the throat of Kimberly, before suggesting to burn down the house to destroy fire, an act that ultimately claimed the life of Kimberly.
-The defence also did not call upon any witnesses to testify for them, although the prosecution refuted Stinski's contention and claimed that he lied to distance himself from his guilt.
+The defense also did not call upon any witnesses to testify for them, although the prosecution refuted Stinski's contention and claimed that he lied to distance himself from his guilt.

 On June 8, 2007, the jury found Stinski guilty of all charges, including two counts each of malice murder and felony murder.
-The prosecution sought the death penalty for Stinski based on the heinous nature of the double murder, while the defence asked the jury to exercise their right to mercy by sentencing Stinski to life in prison without parole, stating that he was a victim of child abuse and neglect by his family, and was scarred by the broken marriages of his biological parents, which likely contributed to psychiatric problems in his later life.
+The prosecution sought the death penalty for Stinski based on the heinous nature of the double murder, while the defense asked the jury to exercise their right to mercy by sentencing Stinski to life in prison without parole, stating that he was a victim of child abuse and neglect by his family, and was scarred by the broken marriages of his biological parents, which likely contributed to psychiatric problems in his later life.

 On June 12, 2007, at the end of the trial's sentencing phase, the jury returned with their verdict, unanimously sentencing Stinski to death for both counts of murdering Kimberly and Susan Pittman.
 The jury found that both murders were occurred in the course of an ongoing burglary and involved both aggravating factors like depravity of mind and aggravated battery, and hence opted to sentence Stinski to a double death sentence rather than life without parole.

 On June 13, 2007, 23-year-old Darryl Stinski was formally sentenced to death for malice murder by Chatham County Superior Court Judge James F. Bass Jr., who additionally imposed sentences of 140 years in prison for the other convictions like arson, burglary and cruelty to children.